mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 Any issues picked up as Triage Owner which land within a Sprint boundary should be added to that Sprint in Jira.
 This sets clear expectations on when a ticket is available for testing in Staging and Production across Engineering and QA.

 :::note
-If an error, issue, work request, etc is reported to our team in Slack, the first person to see and respond should file a bug in Jira and add the link to the Slack conversation.
+If an error, issue, work request, etc., is reported to our team in Slack, the first person to see and respond should file a bug in Jira and add the link to the Slack conversation.
 It will then be triaged normally in the triage meeting.
 :::

 ### FxA